 - Wipe away tiles with a damp sponge and wait until fully dry

 You usually have to wait about 30 minutes or so.
 Check to see when the tile is dry and ready for adding the primer.

-Using a primer is very important when painting ceramic tile.
-The primer will not only help the paint stick to the surface but will also help repel the moisture which may build up.
+Using a primer is very important when painting ceramic tiles because it will not only help the paint stick to the surface but will also repel the moisture which may build up.

-- Place a drop cloth on floor and painter’s tape to cover trim on doors and windows, towel bars, etc.
+- Place a drop cloth on the floor and painter’s tape to cover the trim on doors and windows, towel bars, etc.

 - Use a small amount of bonding primer and apply it to a small area of tile and grout.
 Let it dry.

-It’s better to try a small area first then paint the whole thing and watch it peel away.
+I think it’s better to try a small area first, then paint the whole thing and watch it peel away.

-- If the primer sticks correctly to the small test area, use a brush or roller to apply it to the rest of the tiles.
+But if you see that the primer sticks correctly to the small test area, use a brush or roller to apply it to the rest of the tiles.
 And let the primer dry as per instructions on the can.

-With the primer fully applied and dried, you are now ready to hand paint your ceramic backsplash tiles in the kitchen.
+With the primer fully applied and dried, you are now ready to hand-paint your ceramic backsplash tiles in the kitchen.
+Follow these steps:

 - Stir and pour paint into a paint tray